osvaldsoza/sb-kafka/README.md

 [Traduzir para Português](https://github.com/osvaldsoza/sb-kafka/blob/master/README-pt.md)

 # Project Summary
-This a simple tutorial that teaches you how to integrate Kafka with Java and Spring.
+This a simple tutorial that teaches you how to integrate Kafka with Java and Spring.<br/>
 Two projects``(kafka-producer and kafka-consumer)`` were created.